SvyatProgrammer/SvyatProgrammer/README.md

 <tr>
 <td>

-# Привет 👋, меня зовут Свят!
+# Hi 👋, I'm Svyat!

 🎮 **Unity Developer** | 💻 **C# Developer**

 ---

-### 🚀 Обо мне
+### 🚀 About Me
-- 📚 Учусь и развиваюсь как Unity-разработчик
+- 📚 Learning and growing as a Unity developer
-- 🧩 Создаю проекты для портфолио
+- 🧩 Creating projects for my portfolio
-- 💼 Ищу работу/стажировку в геймдеве
+- 💼 Looking for internships or job opportunities in game development
-- 🔥 Люблю создавать игры и экспериментировать с технологиями
+- 🔥 Passionate about making games and experimenting with technologies

 ---

-### 🛠 Навыки
+### 🛠 Skills
 - 🟦 Unity
 - 💻 C#
 - ☁️ Firebase